The Basics of Creating Great Panel Webinars

 Share Results After the Webinar

 In many cases, the host organization agrees to share the webinar results — a certain number of registrant emails, for example — with the partner businesses.
 This tactic can be used as part of a recruiting tool to secure desirable speakers.
-By offering the analytics and results, all organizations that participated have access to the same information and can use it to follow up on leads.
+By offering the analytics and results, all participating organizations have access to the same information and can use it to follow up on leads.

 Overall, be sure to have fun, communicate often with the business partners involved, and keep a list of past panelists for any future events.